ybivanov/QA-and-Automation-101/lesson08/README.md

-# Lesson 8 - Writing Selenium tests for Mozilla Add-ons website
+# Writing Selenium tests for Mozilla Add-ons website

 Mozilla Add-ons is a collection of Firefox add-ons.
 The URL to be tested is: https://addons.mozilla.org/